metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 1. When you're on non public firewall profile, however virtual switch operates on public profile, and it feels like private profile packets are dropped which is false.
-2. When there is block rule for public traffic but you expect this not to be valid for active on your currently active private profile firewall.
+2. When there is block rule for public traffic but you expect this not to be valid on your currently active private profile firewall.

 To check this is indeed so, separately log network traffic for each firewall profile!